wegift/datadog-downloader/README.md

 ## Options

 ```
 --query                 The filter query (aka search term).
 Take care when quoting on the command line, single quote the entire query for best results.

 --index                 Which index to read from, default 'main'

 --from                  Start date/time defaults to 1y ago
 --to                    End date/time, omit for results up to the current time

 --pageSize              How many results to download at a time, default 1000 limit of 5000

---output    Path of json file to write results to, default 'results.json'
+--output                Path of json file to write results to, default 'fromDate-toDate.json'

+--storage               Which storage to use, available options: local, gcs

+--gcs-bucket-name       The destination bucket name to save file for the gcs storage

+--gcs-credential-file   The destination bucket name to save file for the gcs storage
 ```

 Note: Date/times are parsed by JS `Date` constructor, e.g. 2022-01-01